SourangshuGhosh/Sourangshu.github.io/index.md

 ![](https://raw.githubusercontent.com/SourangshuGhosh/SourangshuGhosh.github.io/master/Pictures/me%20(1).jpg)

 I am a fourth year undergraduate student of the department of civil engineering enrolled in its Dual Degree Program in **Indian institute of Technology Kharagpur, West Bengal, India** mostly knows to all as IIT KGP.
 I am also doing my minors in Mathematics and Computing in its Master of Science program.
 Apart from these I have been working under various professors of my university in various research projects.
 I have been mostly collaborating in my research works with Dr. Baidurya Bhattacharya, Professor, Department of Civil Engineering, IIT KGP.
+The link to his [website](http://www.facweb.iitkgp.ac.in/~baidurya/).

 ## **Contact Details**